Biden, congressional leaders meeting to avert default - KESQ

 “I don’t think it’s that difficult,” McCarthy told reporters at the U.S. Capitol.

+Republicans are hoping to negotiate far-reaching cuts to federal spending in exchange for allowing new borrowing to avoid default.
+Biden, on the other hand, is set to reinforce his opposition to allowing the country’s full faith and credit to be held “hostage” to negotiations — and to affirm his willingness to hold talks on the budget only after default is no longer a threat.

+“There’s no reason why our country should be drifting toward a crisis,” said McConnell, who has let McCarthy take the lead in negotiations and backed him up ahead of the White House meeting.
+“President Biden needs to negotiate on spending with Speaker McCarthy.”

 House Republicans recently passed a sweeping bill to slash spending, an opening offer in negotiations.
-But that legislation has no chance in the Democratic Senate and the White House has threatened to veto it.
+But that legislation has no chance in the Democratic Senate and the White House had already threatened to veto it.

 Default, officials say, would have sweeping impacts, threatening to disrupt Social Security payments to retirees, destabilize global markets and tilt the nation into a potentially debilitating recession.